simerplaha/JustSQL/README.md

 # JustSQL

-Just write SQL as `String` and parse results in types.
+Just write SQL as `String` and parse results into types.

-A thin facade over `java.sql` types that adds type-safety to query results & parameters.
+JustSQL is a thin facade over `java.sql` types that adds type-safety to query results & parameters.

 Easy interop with existing ORMs.
 Interop for Slick and HikariCP is provided.